apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ##### Examples

-Below we’ve given some example transforms classes and corresponding URNs to be used.
+Below we’ve given some example transform classes and corresponding URNs to be used.

 * A transform offered with Apache Beam that writes Parquet files.
     * `beam:transform:org.apache.beam:parquet_write:v1`